savad/pinsearch/README.md

 # Pinsearch
-A web app for Indian Post office pin directory.
-We can search post office details by following keyword
+A web API interface for Indian Post office pin directory.
+We can search post office details by following keyword, the output will be the json data.
 * office_name
 * pin_code
 * office_type